 - Include material that enables the reader to reconstruct your data collection and/or analysis.
 Depending on your paper, this refers to questionnaires, questionnaire responses, transcripts, tables, spreadsheets etc. Ask your lecturer what exactly is needed. - In case your appendix is very long, or your data includes audio or video files, talk to your lecturer about the necessity to attach them.
-In that case, you may also provide the appendix on a CD-ROM.
+In that case, you may also provide the appendix on a CD-ROM or USB flash drive.